pdefusco/CDE119_ACE_WORKSHOP/step_by_step_guides/english/part00_setup.md

 Alternatively, if you don't have `git` installed on your machine, create a folder on your local computer; navigate to [this URL](https://github.com/pdefusco/CDE119_ACE_WORKSHOP.git) and manually download the files.

-## CDP User & Credentials
+## 4. CDP User & Credentials

-This HOL uses a parameters.conf file to store the necessary credentials.
-Each user is asked to enter their Workload Username at line 4 and Datalake paths at lines 2 and 3.
-The Workload Password is automatically inherited at the CDP Environment level and does not be set.

 If you are participating in a Cloudera Event your Workshop Lead will provide you with the above credentials.
-The data will already have been uplaoded by your Workshop Lead.

 If you are reproducing the labs in your CDE Environment without the help of a Cloudera Lead you will have to upload the data to an arbitrary Cloud path and obtain your Workload User from your CDP Admin.

+## 5. Data Upload to Cloud Storage

+Upload the data folder in a Cloud Storage location of your choice.

+If you are attending a Public HOL event with infrastructure provided by Cloudera the data will already have been uplaoded by your Workshop Lead.

+If you are reproducing these labs in your own CDE deployment ensure you have placed all the contents of the data folder in a Cloud Storage location of your choice.

+## 6. parameters.conf Configuration

+Each script will read your credentials from "parameters.conf".
+Instructions for uploading this in your CDE File Resource are provided in part 2.

+Before you start the labs, open "parameters.conf" located in the "resources_files" folder and edit all three fields with values provided by your Cloudera ACE Workshop Lead.

+If you are reproducing these labs on your own you will have to ensure that these values reflect the Cloud Storage path where you loaded the data.

-## Jobs API URL
+## 7. Jobs API URL

 The Jobs API URL is the entry point to the cluster for the API and CLI.
 It will become necessary in the CDE CLI Setup and other parts of the labs.